-- 2.1 A measured volume of sample, approximately 1 L, is extracted with methylene chloride using a separatory funnel.
-The methylene chloride extract is dried and exchanged to methanol during concentration to a volume of 10 mL or less.
-HPLC conditions are described which permit the separation and measurement of cyanazine in the extract by HPLC with a UV detector.1 - 2.2 This method provides an optional Florisil column cleanup procedure to aid in the elimination or reduction of interferences which may be encountered.
+2.1 A measured volume of sample, approximately 1 L, is acidified if necessary to hydrolyze benomyl to carbendazim.
+The total carbendazim is extracted with methylene chloride using a separatory funnel.
+The extract is dried and exchanged to methanol during concentration to a volume of 10 mL or less.
+HPLC conditions are described which permit the separation and measurement of total carbendazim in the extract by HPLC with a UV detector.^{1,2}